AnthonyEbert/auto_reg_by_country/README.md

 ## Functions and scripts

-The followinf files are provided:
+The following files are provided:
 * `run_smc_intensity_reg.m` runs analysis pipeline (computes posteriors and samples prior predictive) given a country ID (number from 1 to 252).

 * `simuldata_reg.m` forwards stochastic simulation of model given a vector of parameters.